- What is Time to Inbox?

 This approach gives us the closest estimation of reality possible for end users and avoids skewing the numbers in our favour.
 We feel it’s best if our reported times match the true experience of a person checking their email.

-- How can I know how whether your time-to-inbox is comparable to other providers?
+- How can I know how whether your time to inbox is comparable to other providers?

 For now, the short answer is that you can’t.
-While it’s very common for email service providers to measure and record the Inbox Rate, none (other than Postmark, of course) are sharing how long it takes for emails to get to the inbox.
+While it’s very common for email service providers to measure and record the time to inbox, none (other than Postmark, of course) are sharing how long it takes for emails to get to the inbox.
 Rest assured, we’re very confident sharing these numbers because we know where we stand against other email service providers.
 Since we focus exclusively on transactional email, we have a distinct reputation advantage that helps ensure our emails get to inboxes incredibly quickly, especially when compared to providers who also offer bulk marketing email capabilities.

 - Will all customers see delivery rates this good in practice?